 If you already sell through other offline channels, you can use those sales to benchmark your online potential.
 You could use industry standards for the ratio of online to offline sales, e.g. the latest NAB online retail sales index puts Australian e-Commerce at 14.3% of the total retail trade.
 (Though bear in mind the e-Commerce boost from Covid-19 lockdowns.
 See our article on online alcohol sales, for example).

 It’s unlikely you’ll go straight to 14% of your current sales in month 1.
 But assuming you might get there in month 14, an e-Commerce forecast of 1% of your current sales in month 1, 2% in month 2, and so on isn’t an unreasonable place to start.

 (Note, with this approach, you also want to factor in how many of these sales were incremental – new customers versus cannibalised sales – existing customers switching from offline to online).

 If you’re adding e-Commerce to an existing website, you can use your digital data to tell you how many potential customers you can reach.

-You can then make some assumptions about how of those shoppers are likely to buy.
+You can then make some assumptions about how many of those shoppers will buy.
 This is called the conversion rate in e-Commerce.